sfonua10/js-practice-color-flipper/readme.md

 # Color Flipper

 Color Flipper is a page that allows users to view a single random color at a time by clicking a button.
+View site here: https://js-practice-color-flipper.netlify.app/

 ## Installation